This post may contain affiliate links. Please read my affiliate policy.

 So what foods can promote fertility besides the PCOS smoothie recipe below?
 Now, before you come at me for this list of foods… remember that plant BASED does not mean vegan.
 I share meatless recipes because I know how hard it is to swap meat for plants.
 Yet I am all for a well-balanced diet, and that includes ALL whole foods… like these:

-• Non-starchy vegetables– Kym recommends 1 lb of nutrient dense veggies every day.
-These include (but aren’t limited to): gourd vegetables, nightshades, and of course, leafy greens!
+• Non-starchy vegetables: Kym recommends 1 lb of nutrient dense veggies every day.
+These include (but aren’t limited to): gourd vegetables, nightshades, and of course, leafy green vegetables!
 See why we became fast friends?!

-• Fats and oils– fish oil, olive + avocado oil, butter, nuts, seeds, fatty cuts of meat, eggs.
+• Fats and oils: fish oil, olive oil + avocado oil, butter, nuts, seeds, fatty cuts of meat, eggs.
 Try to avoid more processed fats from cotton seed, canola, sunflower seed, soybeans, and rice bran.
 This PCOS smoothie recipe uses healthy fat from coconut cream.

-• Low sugar fruits– While berries and melons are great low sugar options, remember that fruit contains natural sugar + fiber to help break down that sugar, so listen to your body and don’t hide the fruit!
+• Low sugar fruits: While berries and melons are great low sugar fruits, remember that fruit contains natural sugar + fiber to help break down that sugar, so listen to your body and don’t hide the fruit!

 Quite frankly, this smoothie’s got a little bit of everything and a whole lot of goodness in every sip.
 A few notes to help you achieve the perfect blend:

 Coconut cream is the fatty cream in canned coconut milk.
 Did you know you can actual buy whole cans of just this rich cream part?!
 Thrive Market has my fav brand of coconut cream.
-Yet if you have trouble finding this, then buy full fat canned coconut milk, DON’T shake it before opening, then use a spatula to scrape out just the creamy part, leaving the milk at the bottom.
+Yet if you have trouble finding this, then you can check out my favorite full fat canned coconut milk brands.
+DON’T shake it before opening, then use a spatula to scrape out just the creamy part, leaving the milk at the bottom.

 Ceylon cinnamon, turmeric, pumpkin, and also ginger all contain anti inflammatory properties.
 Fighting inflammation is important to managing PCOS symptoms.